 Fan aspiration improves the performance of the shielding.
-While the larger amount of space around the temperature/humidity sensor should allow for better airflow than the Vantage Vue’s compact design, some heat buildup still occurs.
-A fan inside the shielding helps to move air around and keep this from occurring.
+While larger space around the temperature/humidity sensor should allow for better airflow than the Vantage Vue’s compact design, some heat buildup still occurs.
+A fan inside the shielding helps move air around and keeps this from happening.

 The Vantage Pro2 also features a large cone called the “Aerocone” to improve the rain gauge’s accuracy.
 Davis says that the cone’s shape prevents turbulence around the mouth of the gauge, which can prevent rain from making it into the gauge itself.

-With the Vantage Pro2, you now have the option between the traditional cup and vane anemometer and a new sonic anemometer.
-While you’ll get better precision wind readings with the sonic anemometer option, you’ll also pay a good deal more as well.
+With the Vantage Pro2, you can choose between the traditional cup and vane anemometer and a new sonic anemometer.
+While you’ll get better precision wind readings with the sonic anemometer option, you’ll also pay a good deal more.

 A Dated Display, But

 We won’t sugar coat it — the Vantage Pro2 console is pretty dated.
 But it sure is chock full of information, with indoor and outdoor temperature and humidity, rainfall, wind speed and wind direction, moon phase, barometric pressure and barometric pressure trend, and a graph to view that and other trends all on the front screen.
-There even is a banner across the bottom which changes automatically to highlight information, such as a text version of its weather forecast (also displayed!) or important weather measurements.
+A banner across the bottom automatically changes to highlight information, such as a text version of its weather forecast (also displayed!) or important weather measurements.